MerosCrypto/Meros/docs/RPC/Usage.md

 - `method`, a string of the method you're calling.
 To see what methods are available, please see the docs for each individual module.
 - `args`, an array of the arguments you're passing to the method.

 Every call will have a response.
+If the call doesn't return anything, the response will contain a `success` boolean, with a value of true.
 If the call failed, the response will have a `error` field.
 The only call which doesn't report if it failed is `system.quit`.

 Bytes will always be sent via their hex representation.